 That means only 2.98 million businesses out of the 33.2 million use YouTube for their video marketing strategy.

-In current times, it has become easier than ever to produce videos with generative AI.
+In today’s times, it has become easier than ever to produce videos with the help of generative AI.

 These problems include identifying the ideal time to post on the platform, doing YouTube SEO, finding relevant hashtags, and more.